MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Conversion to an inaccessible base class

 Visual Studio 2017 version 15.3 produces an error when you attempt to convert a type to a base class that is inaccessible.
 The compiler now raises error C2243: `'type cast': conversion from 'D *' to 'B *' exists, but is inaccessible`.
 The following code is ill-formed and can potentially cause a crash at runtime.
-The compiler now produces C2243 when it encounters code like this:
+The compiler now produces C2243 when it sees code like this:

 ```cpp
 #include <memory>